abdul-mumeen/The-Dojo/README.md

 * [Docopt](http://docopt.org/) - A console framework that define the interface for a command-line app, and automatically generate a parser for it.
 * [Nose](https://pypi.python.org/pypi/nose/1.3.7) - The python framework that extends the test loading and running features of unittest, making it easier to write, find and run tests.
+* [Termcolor](https://pypi.python.org/pypi/termcolor) - This is a python framework for ANSII Color formatting for output in terminal.
+* [Pyfiglet](https://pypi.python.org/pypi/pyfiglet) - This is a full port of FIGlet (http://www.figlet.org/) into pure python.
+It takes ASCII text and renders it in ASCII art fonts

 ## Authors